Design, Build, Code…. DESTROY ALL COMPETITORS

 Make your own intelligent buggy out of recycled materials, program it to sense the environment, set it to Battle.

 To book Buggy Battles for your school or group, contact us HERE.

 NEXT BATTLE: February 2020 @ Todmorden Makery.
 Workshops starting soon.

 How it works:

-Build your own buggy at home using the resources here or book a workshop for you school or group.
+Build your own buggy at home using the resources here or attend one of our workshops or book a workshop for you school or group.
 Recommended for ages 9+ (younger can definitely take part if they have some experience and/or help).

 - Get the resources you need directly from Redfern HERE or rent the kit boxes from us for £5 + deposit: £35 (basic)/£45 (advanced).
 You will need computers, cardboard/other materials, and some tape.

 - Download the Crumble software and ‘Getting Started pdf‘ from Redfern.